demisto/content-docs/docs/use-cases.md

 - List all tickets, filter by name, date, assignee.
 - Get details about a managed object, update, create, delete.
 - Add and manage users.

-- Case Management/Ticketing Integration Example – ServiceNow
+Case Management/Ticketing Integration Example: [ServiceNow](https://support.demisto.com/hc/en-us/articles/360012776373-ServiceNow)

-- Data Enrichment & Threat Intelligence
+## Data Enrichment & Threat Intelligence

-- Important information for an indicator:
+**Top Use Cases:**
-- Top Use Cases: Enriching information about different IOC types:
+- Enriching information about different IOC types:
- - upload object for scan and get the scan results.
+  - Upload object for scan and get the scan results.
 (If there’s a possibility to upload private/public, default should be set to private).
- - search for former scan results about an object (This way you can get information about a sample without uploading it yourself).
+  - Search for former scan results about an object (This way you can get information about a sample without uploading it yourself).
- - enrich information and scoring for the object.
+  - Enrich information and scoring for the object.
 - Add/Search for indicators in the system.
 - Whitelist/ Blacklist indicators.
 - Calculate DBot Score for indicators.